braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/in-app_messaging/implementation_guide.md

 {% include video.html id="" align="center" %}

 #### Intercepting In-App Message Touches
+![Touches][1]{: style="float:right;max-width:30%;margin-left:10px;border:0"}
 Intercepting in-app message touches is crucial in making the custom full in-app message buttons function correctly.
 By default, the `ABKInAppMessageImmersive` adds a tap gesture recognizer onto the message so users are able to dismiss messages without buttons.
-While useful, this is not the desired behavior so you must add a `UISwitch` or list of switches to the table view to deal with the conflicting button behavior.
+While useful, this is not the desired behavior so you must add a `UISwitch` or list of switches to the table view to work with the existing button behavior.
 Through the use of multiple UIswitches, the touches now get handled by our custom view.
-Thanks to Apple, we are able to give buttons and other controls precedence when working with gesture recognizers, making our custom full in-app message work as it should.
+As of iOS 6, buttons and other controls precedence when working with gesture recognizers, making our custom full in-app message work as it should.

+[1]: {% image_buster /assets/img/iam_implementation_guide.png %}